Stochastic variational principles for dissipative equations with advected quantities

-We begin by recalling from \cite{EM} and \cite{MEF} the necessary standard facts about the group of diffeomorphisms on a smooth compact boundaryless $n$-dimensional manifold $M$.
-Then, when we present the compressible MHD equations, we shall specialize to the periodic case, i.e., we shall take $M= \mathbb{T}^3$, the usual three dimensional flat torus.
-Of course, all of the discussion below can be easily extended to smooth manifolds without boundary.
+We begin by recalling, from \cite{EM} and \cite{MEF}, the necessary standard facts about the group of diffeomorphisms on a smooth compact boundaryless $n$-dimensional manifold $M$.
+Then, when we present the compressible Navier-Stokes and MHD equations in the periodic case, we shall take $M= \mathbb{T}^3$, the usual three dimensional flat torus.

 Let $M$ be a smooth compact boundaryless $n$-dimensional manifold.
 Define